Biden to meet eastern NATO allies in wake of Putin's nuclear warning

 Russia regards NATO, which could soon expand to include Sweden and Finland, as an existential threat.

-Lithuanian President Gitanas Nauseda's message to Biden will be that it wants "greater involvement of the U.S. in Europe, NATO's eastern flank and, of course, more aid to Ukraine," his chief foreign policy adviser told Lithuanian radio on Tuesday.
+Lithuanian President Gitanas Nauseda's message to Biden will be that it wants greater involvement of the United States in Europe, NATO's eastern flank and more weapons sent to Ukraine.

-"Lithuania and other like-minded countries have several requests, which concern air defence, forward defence presence, air defence systems, and greater investments in the defence industry," Asta Skaisgiryte said.
+"Let's give Ukraine all the weapons it needs to defeat the aggressor," Nauseda tweeted on Wednesday.

+"Let's continue building up our own defenses.
+Eastern #NATO flank must remain in our focus.
+No soft spots should be left."

 The former Soviet republic on Russia's doorstep joined NATO in 2004 and plans to host Biden in July for the security alliance's leaders' summit.

+"But they cannot do it without our help, and they cannot do it without the help of big, powerful countries that have the means and the ability to do it," he said.

-(Reporting by Nandita Bose, Alan Charlish, Pawel Florkiewicz, Anna Koper and Andrius Sytas in Warsaw; writing by Niklas Pollard, Gwladys Fouche and Trevor Hunnicutt; Editing by David Gregorio)
+(Reporting by Nandita Bose, Alan Charlish, Pawel Florkiewicz, Anna Koper and Andrius Sytas in Warsaw, Robert Muller and Jason Hovet in Prague; writing by Niklas Pollard, Gwladys Fouche and Trevor Hunnicutt; Editing by David Gregorio and Raissa Kasolowsky)

 ((Niklas.Pollard@thomsonreuters.com;))